Tavizhe/learnWithMe/Other/New-Laravel.md

 });
 ```

 > Note - always name your routes!
+It is always wise to name our blade templates (views) as routes connected to them!
+Happy Coding.

 In last Example the required parameter have to be a number, we can specify in route so it always be a number like Example bellow: